dduan/duan.ca/_posts/2016-10-22-how-to-omit-needless-words.md

 shedding among your team members.

-Just remember, the API guidelines don't provide an answer to every naming desicion.
+Just remember, the API guidelines don't provide an answer to every naming decision.
 Following it means your code base will fit in with the rest of the community and APIs from Foundation/Swift standard library.
 But find what feels right for your team is the most important thing.
 In the end, you should be glad that everyone cares so much about your code base's "Swiftness" and it'll be all